Edwin Lutyens: Works

 He was knighted for his work at New Delhi in 1918 and elected a Royal Academician in March 1920.
 In 1924, he was appointed a member of the newly created Royal Fine Art Commission, a position he held until his death.

 While work continued in New Delhi, Lutyens received other commissions including several commercial buildings in London and the Embassy of the United Kingdom in Washington, D.C..

 In 1924 he completed the supervision of the construction of what is perhaps his most popular design: Queen Mary's Dolls' House.
 This four-storey Palladian villa was built in 1/12 scale and is now a permanent exhibit in the public area of Windsor Castle.
 It was not conceived or built as a plaything for children; its goal was to exhibit the finest British craftsmanship of the period.

 Lutyens was commissioned in 1929 to design a new Roman Catholic cathedral in Liverpool.
 He planned a vast building of brick and granite, topped with towers and a 510 ft dome, with commissioned sculpture work by Charles Sargeant Jagger and W. C. H. King.
+In the 1930s, Lutyens received the commission for a new Metropolitan Cathedral in Liverpool.
+His design, intended to be the second-largest church in the world, proposed a colossal brick and granite structure crowned by a dome exceeding that of St. Peter's in Rome.
+The interior was conceived as a processional "Via Crucis," guiding the worshipper through a sequence of spaces culminating under the main dome.
 Work on this building started in 1933, but was halted during World War II.
 After the war, the project ended due to a shortage of funding, with only the crypt completed.
 A model of Lutyens's unrealised building was given to and restored by the Walker Art Gallery in 1975 and is now on display in the Museum of Liverpool.
 The architect of the present Liverpool Metropolitan Cathedral, which was built over part of the crypt and consecrated in 1967, was Sir Frederick Gibberd.

 In 1945, a year after his death, A Plan for the City & County of Kingston upon Hull was published.
 Lutyens worked on the plan with Sir Patrick Abercrombie and they are credited as its co-authors.
 Abercrombie's introduction in the plan makes special reference to Lutyens's contribution.
 The plan was, however, rejected by Hull City Council.
 He was also involved in the Royal Academy's planning for post-war London, an endeavour dismissed by Osbert Lancaster as "... not unlike what the new Nuremberg might have been had the Führer enjoyed the inestimable advantage of the advice and guidance of the late Sir Aston Webb".